MethodAtlas

 Addressing this question is central to building a convincing empirical argument.

-This formalization is what sensitivity analysis for unobservables does.
+This formalization is what for unobservables does.
 It does not prove your result is causal.
 It tells you — and your readers — exactly how much unobserved confounding it would take to overturn it.

 Why Does This Matter?